Teradata/product-help/UseCases/SalesOffload/README.md

 ### Walkthrough

-#### Step 1: Querying the Data
+#### Step 1: Query the data.

-Here is our current sales data.
-Lets grab some sample rows, we can see in this example we have customer, store, basket and discount information.
+Here is your current sales data.
+Grab some sample rows.
+This example includes customer, store, basket, and discount information:

 ```sql